The Community Health Workers for Advancing Public Health within Immigrant/Refugee and Native American Communities Program

 Meet the Team

-Wael Al-Delaimy, MD PhD, Director
+Wael Al-Delaimy, MD, PhD, Director

 Dr. Al-Delaimy is a professor of public health and global health at the Herbert Wertheim School of Public Health with experience working with diverse communities nationally and internationally.
 He has a medical degree from his native Iraq and is fluent in Arabic.
 Dr. Al-Delaimy also has a Doctor of Philosophy in Epidemiology from New Zealand where he worked with indigenous Maori populations and completed his post-doctoral training in nutritional epidemiology at the Harvard School of Public Health.